Ebling Library InfoCommons

 Below is a list of recommended software, some of it will be an important part of your clinical years and used frequently, others will be reference, calculators, schedules, etc.

 Free mobile drug and formulary reference.
-Available for Palm, iPhone, Win Mobile, BlackBerry and Android.
+Available for iPhone/iPad, and Android.

 Integrated drug, disease, and diagnostic suite for mobile devices.
-Available for Palm, iPhone, Win Mobile, and BlackBerry.
+Available for iPhone/iPad, and Android.

 |iPod Touch (4th gen.)